polymake/matchthenet/readme.md

 Contributions by Mara Belotti, Andrei Comaneci, Dan Corey, Holger Eble, Alexej Jordan, Lars Kastner, Marta Panizzut, Antje Schulz, Sylvain Spitz.

-The background image of the christmas edition is contributed by Lars Kastner and Antje Schulz.

 [Original publication](https://drops.dagstuhl.de/opus/volltexte/2017/7243/) in the proceedings of the 33rd International Symposium on Computational Geometry (SoCG 2017).

 You can contact the authors via mail: